Thinking about applying to Duke? Keep reading to learn more about Duke University’s admissions requirements and how you can stand out.

 Although there is no required GPA at Duke University, you want to show off your academic aptitude wherever possible.
 Admissions committees use your transcripts to see the following:

-While Duke University doesn’t publish GPA data, the estimated average GPA of incoming students is approximately 4.03.
-However, Duke’s holistic review process means a GPA under 4.03 spells automatic rejection.
+While Duke University doesn’t publish GPA data, the estimated average GPA of incoming students is approximately 4.13.
+However, Duke’s holistic review process doesn’t mean a GPA under 4.13 spells automatic rejection.

 Beyond a high GPA, ensure you take high-level courses if available, including through the IB Program, AP classes, or enrolling in community college courses (dual enrollment).